This is a guide to purchasing CBD oil or other CBD products for your cat.

 If your vet is unwilling to discuss using CBD for your cat, you may want to consult with a holistic veterinarian.
 These vets have additional training that includes the use of natural products, known as nutraceuticals, in their clinical practices.
 Because these vets are often more experienced in the use of CBD with pets, they can be a better resource for informed cat owners.

-Orange cat laying down with hemp leaf
+Orange cat laying down next to a hemp leaf.

 How Do I Make Sure I’m Using High-Quality CBD Oil?